In this article

 You also have the option to add an enhanced Company Maternity/Paternity pay policy to the Employee, you just need to toggle it on.

 Note – You will need to set up your pre-defined policies at company level first.
 This can be setup by visiting the Policies page under Company.

 Setting up Enhanced Maternity/Paternity Pay Policies

-You can add Stages – In the example below, there are 2 stages: 12 weeks at full pay, and 3 weeks at half pay.
+If you require stages of enhanced pay, see the example below.
+There are 2 stages: 12 weeks at full pay, and 3 weeks at half pay.